 All the relevant configuration lies in app/configure.php, note that the pocket_php/tools/ directory holds the sqlite

-database file, the sqlite file itself and the sessions management folder must be writeable by the web server.
+database file, the sqlite file itself and the session's management folder must be writable by the web server.

 $ mkdir /var/web_server/pocket_php/tools/sessions/